Infusing Design Thinking in Software Development

 - Who is the target customer?

 - The software is the solution to what pressing problems?

 - How would they begin using the software?

 - How would they reach the final solution?

-The Phases of Design Thinking in Software Development
+How to Infuse Design Thinking in Software Development?

-Design thinking method consists of 5 phases—empathize, define, ideate, prototype, and test.
-As it is an iterative process, each phase is not independent of each other, means you need empathy at all stages, defining a problem and deriving ways to combat the challenges should be kept in mind at every phase.
+The design thinking method consists of 5 phases—empathize, define, ideate, prototype, and test.
+As it is an iterative process, each step is not independent of the other, which means you need empathy at all stages.
+Defining a problem and deriving ways to combat the challenges should be kept in mind at every phase.